-Through a gaming element built into the platform, users can acquire virtual coins for sharing content about brands and businesses.
+Through an all consuming gaming element built into the platform, users can acquire virtual coins for sharing content about brands and businesses.
 For example, Yappem rewards users with coins each time they check into a business location, take and post pictures of brands to express themselves, post a question asking for a recommendation about a brand or business, post their own recommendation regarding a business or brand, or share their Yappem content via other platforms like Facebook, Twitter and Google+.

 “It’s really any touch point of any business or brand where you feel the need to express your voice,” Sachse said.